 - Bachelor of Science in Accounting

-- Bachelor of Science in Accounting, Professional Accountancy/Exam Preparation, or Taxation concentrations
+- Bachelor of Science in Accounting with Concentration in either Taxation or Professional Accountancy/Exam Preparation

 - Bachelor of Science in Finance